MrShoenel/precondition-moop/notebooks/precondition-moop.md

 we will uniformly sample from the hyperparameter space.
 For this problem, we have *i* parameters.
 The samples’ matrix will therefore have dimensions *m* × *i*, where *m* is the number of samples we wish to draw.
-This number should be *l**l*∥ ℋ ∥, i.e., much fewer samples than the hyperparameter space’s size.
+This number should be  ≪ ∥ ℋ ∥, i.e., much fewer samples than the hyperparameter space’s size.
 Here, we will draw 1, 000 samples.

 For this, we will create another (but smaller) random grid that will be used to sample from the solution space of